-The elementary school my son goes to has an after school math club that is mostly for the fourth and fifth graders.
+The elementary school my son goes to had an after school math club that was mostly for the fourth and fifth graders.
 The focus in the past was on organizing the kids to go to the various math competitions that occur over the year.
 After last year the previous volunteer parent "graduated" to middle school and the club almost disappeared.
 Some time went by and I responded to the call for a new volunteer at the end of October and have been running it since then.

-Why Me?This is my first time volunteering at school.
+Why Me?This was my first time volunteering at school.
 I've always felt that there wasn't an opportunity that was worth the lost time at work.
 However, I've thought about getting involved with the math club in the past.
 Math is a passion of mine and I had some key mentoring experiences at the end of elementary school that I would love to provide for others.
 More generally I've found that I really enjoy watching kids learn.
 After a few weeks I can say that this seems to be true whether or not they're my own children.
 Speaking of which although my own son isn't old enough yet for the club, I also want for it to be available for him in future years.
 I'm hoping to also learn along the way myself and improve my own teaching/facilitating skills.

 My initial target was 10-15 kids.
 I ended up with 15 that are split almost evenly between boys and girls and skew mostly towards fifth graders.
 They all are doing various stages of pre-algebra using the Glencoe Mathematics Middle School book 1 or 2.